theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 This is why we eventually chose Mistral to do the self-querying.

-### OpenSearch Hybrid-Search-Pipeline Bug

 ### Other Subsections

 ### Rethinking approximate k-NN search

-### Additional OpenSearch Features
-Ideas:
-  - Weighing different fields of multimatch query differently
-  -

 ### Confidence

-- we want to give the user a hint about how good the returned abstracts related to the user query
-- shall indicate how certain the retrieving model is that the abstracts are actually useful
-- divided into three modes (High, Medium, Low)
-- gives the user a hint about how to trust the result
-- also gives link to publication so that the user can have a look for themselves
-- gives more feedback to the user which shall boost contentment
+For each retrieved document (abstract or abstract fragment) we compute a `Confidence Rating`, which gives the user a hint about how certain the retriever is that those documents are relevant for answering the query.
+That rating is based on the `Cosine Similarity` between the document and query embeddings.
+However, it is no scientific measurement.

+Nevertheless, it allows the user some insight into retrieval.
+The rating system differentiates between *High*, *Medium* and *Low*.
+Furthermore, the user is given links to the corresponding publications, so that they can inspect the sources themselves - for example if the rating indicates that no similar or matching sources are available.
-- also helps the user to refine the query
+The rating can also help the user to refine the query, so that documents are returned with higher confidence.

-- the confidence measurement is not an exact or scientific metric
-- much more like some orientation for the end user

-- the fundamental idea is the cosine similarity of the embeddings vectors of the retrieved abstracts and the query
+OpenSearch searches for the best matches for a query by employing cosine similarity.
+Therefore, cosine similarity seems like a suitable metric to determine similarity.
+Hence, we use to determine the *similarity* or *confidence* of the retrieved abstracts to the query.
-- the cosine similarity is also used by opensearch to search for documents / abstract fragments related to the query
-- hence, cosine similarity seems to be a good metric to determine similarity
-- we are calculating the similarity between abstracts and the query

-- empirically we noticed that the similarity is between [0.8; 1.0], while 1.0 is achieved for perfect matches and 0.8 achieved for random matches
+Empirically we determined the value range of the computed abstract-to-query similarity to be $I = [0.8; 1.0]$.
+For perfect matches a similarity of $1.0$ is achieved, while for unrelated documents and queries, a similarity of approximately $0.8$ is achieved.

-- yet, we want a normalized score between 0 and 100 percent
-- for that value range we want to define thresholds that determine the confidence level
+Yet, we want a normalizes score range of $J = [0.0; 100.0]$.
+For that range we define thresholds that differentiate the confidence levels.

 ```
 confidence = np.maximum(0.0, similarity - 0.8)
 confidence = confidence * CONFIDENCE_SCALING_FACTOR
 confidence = np.minimum(100.0, confidence * 5)
 ```

--
+In order to rescale the confidence range, we subtract the empirical minimum value.
+Then, we multiply the difference with a scaling factor.
+It rewards larger ratings (e.g. 0.16) more than lower ratings (e.g. 0.05).
+Then, the resulting value is scaled up to the range $J$.

 ## Retrieval Testset Generation